uv1000/P2/writeup_P2_Ulrich_voll.md

 Comments/Points 1,2,5 above really helped, mainly for the yellow lines.

-Concerning Points 3,4,6 above: Please note that such mechanisms had been in place in V1, although there may have been a bug in the implementation.
+Concerning Points 3,4,6 above: Please note that such mechanisms had been in place in V1, although there may have been bugs in the implementation.

 Concerning Point 8, I am not entirely sure what you mean by the "warp polygon".
 Are you suggesting I should perform an "adaptive clipping"?
-Ah, by comparing the shape  (the green area) defined by the new values and the one defined by the old values using "match shape" when deciding if I should use the new values or the old ones.
+Ah, by comparing the shape (the green area) defined by the new values and the one defined by the old values using "match shape" when deciding if I should use the new values or the old ones, i.e. in the plausibility-check.
 Cf. my remark on "faking" things for too long from a safety perspective ...

 Concerning Point 9.
 I think the mapping for "unwarping" (back to the road) itself is ok and it works perfectly for static images.
-I believe the artefacts observed are due to "holding on too long" and, indeed, to the lane lines being incorrectly detected as the are not clearly visible (at least to the algorithm).
+I believe the artefacts observed are due to "holding on too long" and, as you say, to the lane lines being incorrectly detected as the are not clearly visible (at least to the algorithm).